connor-petri/School/human_sexuality/notes/week8.md

 ### What to do on your date?
 - Involve laughter, a mild challenge, mild exercise and novelty, or builds empathy.

+### What to say on your date?
+- Be careful of what you say; most important part of attraction
+    - Be prosocial
+    - avoid icks

+### What to bring on your date?
+- Bring a child or demonstrate you're good with children in some way.

+### What to eat on your date?
+- **Eat Spicy Food:** releases beta endorphins.
+- **Avoid Heavy Booze:** blunts accurate selection.